GRAVITATION

 Note: to avoid any confusion, the writing simplification \(c=G=1\) is not used in the present document and all equations are written explicitly.

-The elementary displacement of the photon is a like-light vector and its scalar product is zero.1
+An elementary displacement of the photon is a light-like vector and its scalar product is zero,1 (hence the name « null geodesics » for the photon trajectories).

 with \(G\) gravitational constant, \(c\) speed of light in a vacuum, \(M\) mass of the black hole, \(a=\frac{J}{cM}\) with \(J\) spin angular momentum of the black hole, \(\Delta=r^2-\frac{2GM}{c^2}r+a^2\) and \(Σ=r^2+a^2\cos^2{\theta}\).